niemopen/niem-api/README.md

 **Post transform**

-- Add the following line to the XSL results to include the `ndr-functions-#.#.xsl` file, with the appropriate NDR version number:
+- Add the following line to the XSL results to include the `ndr-functions-#.#.xsl` file, with the appropriate NDR version number manually added to the `ndr-functions` filename to support multiple versions:

   `<xsl:include xmlns:sch="http://purl.oclc.org/dsdl/schematron" href="ndr-functions-#.#.xsl"/>`

+**Notes**

+As mentioned above under the Features > Validation > Conformance Validation section, the following adjustments have been made:

+- NDR 3.0: Removed Schematron testing for rules that cannot be evaluated in Schematron and always throw errors.
+- NDR 6.0: Older draft rule set with updated URIs and rule numbers is being used until additional support needed for the latest rule set can be added.

 ### Testing